Multiomic analysis reveals a key BCAT1 role in mTOR activation by B cell receptor and TLR9. Academic Article uri icon

 abstract

-• B-lymphocytes play major adaptive immune roles, producing antibody and driving T-cell responses.
-However, how immunometabolism networks support B-cell activation and differentiation in response to distinct receptor stimuli remains incompletely understood.
-To gain insights, we systematically investigated acute primary human B-cell transcriptional, translational and metabolomic responses to B-cell receptor (BCR), Toll-like receptor 9 (TLR9), CD40-ligand (CD40L), interleukin-4 (IL4) or combinations thereof.
-T-independent BCR/TLR9 co-stimulation, which drives malignant and autoimmune B-cell states highly induced the transaminase branched chain amino acid transaminase 1 (BCAT1), which localized to lysosomal membranes to support branched chain amino acid synthesis and mechanistic target of rapamycin complex 1 (mTORC1) activation.
-BCAT1 inhibition blunted BCR/TLR9, but not CD40L/IL4-triggered B-cell proliferation, IL10 expression and BCR/TLR pathway-driven lymphoma xenograft outgrowth.
-These results provide a valuable resource, reveal receptor-mediated immunometabolism remodeling to support key B-cell phenotypes and identify BCAT1 as an activated B-cell therapeutic target.
+• B lymphocytes play major adaptive immune roles, producing antibodies and driving T cell responses.
+However, how immunometabolism networks support B cell activation and differentiation in response to distinct receptor stimuli remains incompletely understood.
+To gain insights, we systematically investigated acute primary human B cell transcriptional, translational, and metabolomic responses to B cell receptor (BCR), TLR9, CD40-ligand (CD40L), IL-4, or combinations thereof.
+T cell-independent BCR/TLR9 costimulation, which drives malignant and autoimmune B cell states, highly induced transaminase branched chain amino acid transaminase 1 (BCAT1), which localized to lysosomal membranes to support branched chain amino acid synthesis and mTORC1 activation.
+BCAT1 inhibition blunted BCR/TLR9, but not CD40L/IL-4-triggered B cell proliferation, IL-10 expression, and BCR/TLR pathway-driven lymphoma xenograft outgrowth.
+These results provide a valuable resource, reveal receptor-mediated immunometabolism remodeling to support key B cell phenotypes, and identify BCAT1 as an activated B cell therapeutic target.

 publication date